ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/purchasing-how-to-receive-and-convert-electronic-documents.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
 ms.search.form: 189, 190, 191
 ms.date: 06/23/2021
 ms.author: edupont

 ---
-# Receive and Convert Electronic Documents
+# [přibližně]Příjem a převod elektronických dokumentů

 The generic version of [!INCLUDE[prod_short](includes/prod_short.md)] supports receiving electronic invoices and credit memos in the PEPPOL format, which is supported by the largest providers of document exchange services.
 To receive an invoice from a vendor as an electronic PEPPOL document, you process the document in the Incoming Documents page to convert it to a purchase invoice or general journal line in [!INCLUDE[prod_short](includes/prod_short.md)].